stargate-bukkit/Stargate-Bukkit/README.md

     handleCreatureTransportation - Whether or not to handle players that transport creatures by sending vehicles (minecarts, boats) through gates. handleNonPlayerVehicles - Whether or not to handle vehicles with a passenger which is not a player going through gates (pigs, horses, villagers, creepers, etc.). handleCreatureTransportation must be enabled. handleLeashedCreatures - Whether or not to handle creatures leashed by a player going through gates.
-Set to false to disallow leashed creatures going through gates.
+Set to false to disallow leashed creatures going through gates. enableCraftBookRemoveOnEjectFix - Whether to enable a fix that causes loss of NBT data, but allows vehicle teleportation to work when CraftBook's remove minecart/boat on eject setting is enabled
 economy:
   useEconomy - Whether or not to enable Economy using Vault (must have the Vault plugin) createCost - The cost to create a stargate